junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 For the tiniest moment, without thinking, Dean is thrilled.
 Turning around earnestly, he calls "Cas!"

 A big black bird crashes into the beam of his flashlight, wings so close to his face that they almost give him a slap.
-It's startled, flapping the wings hard and shoots past him, flying towards the tree crowns, melting into the darkness of the night.
+It's startled by the light, flapping the wings hard and shoots past him, flying towards the tree crowns, melting into the darkness of the night.

-Dean noticed its crooked beak had a tear of fresh meat, still dripping blood.
+Dean notices its crooked beak had a tear of fresh meat, still dripping blood.
 Must be a vulture, he thinks, enjoying its dinner in the wild wood.

 Nothing supernatural, just the wild life, the *natural* rule of food chain.
 He warns himself.
 Could be just a dead animal from *natural* death, or the predator that is *also* just a *normal* wild animal killed and ate them.

 He points the flashlight upwards, squinting at the blackness, thinking where the bird has gone.
-The light dims before it reaches the closest tree.
-Beyond the illuminated range, Dean thinks he sees the shape of some huge dark wings, spreading out across and in between the trees, as big as the story says.
-He blinks, and the darkness is still just all black, no lines or shapes to see.
+The light fades into the night before it reaches the closest tree.
+Beyond the illuminated range, Dean thinks he has a glimpse of the silhouette of some huge dark wings, spreading out across and in between the trees, as huge and wide as the legend says.
+He blinks, and the darkness is still just all black, no lines or shapes stand out.
 He shakes his head, distrusting his own eyes.

 "Must be wishful thinking."
 He murmurs quietly, doesn't want to be heard by whatever is out there in the dark.

 He walks in the direction where the vulture comes from.
-The copper smell of blood permeates the air.
+The copper smell of blood gradually thickens, slowly permeating the air.

 Taking in a slow breathe and holding it, Dean flashes the light to the ground.
 Two human bodies lay there, long dead.
 Their bodies have become a wild animal bouquet, chest cut open, gut flow out, dragged across the land, leaving bloody trace on the fallen leaves and grass.
 Their eyes pecked away from the socket, leaving two dark empty spots.